First Wooden Driver Head >250cc in Volume/Size

 2005 – Wishon Golf 715CLC Driver

-Weight adjustment drivers that offer a maximum of 24 grams to move around the head will only allow the slightest of visible ball flight adjustment.
-To a tour pro, a 24 gram movement will create a visible flight change because players of this ball striking skill level have such consistent ball flight that they will notice a 3-4 yard movement of the ball in flight.
-To the average golfer whose normal ball flight varies from swing-to-swing, no real change will be seen from moving only 24 grams around the outside of the head.
+To a professional or elite level amateur player, a 20 gram weight movement will create a visible flight change because players of that ball striking skill level have such consistent ball flight that they will notice a 3-4 yard movement of the ball in flight.
+But to the average golfer whose swing path, face delivery and point of impact varies from swing-to-swing, no real change in ball flight shape will be seen from moving only 20 grams around the outside of the head.

 First Driver with CNC Machined Crown for Changing Weight Distribution, CG/MOI